Riverside Criminal Defense Lawyer

 When it comes to murder, self-defense is a consistent justification in the legal system.
 Every Riverside resident is allowed to defend themselves from an attack on themselves or their loved ones.
 If you were just trying to defend yourself against a violent attack and you killed a person in the process, your defense attorney can argue these facts in court to try to save you from a murder charge.

-Brown & Stedman LLP: Experienced Criminal Defense Attorneys
+Contact Brown & Stedman LLP: An Experienced Criminal Defense Attorney

 Criminal conviction punishments range from slaps on the wrist to life behind bars.
 No matter the punishment, you should treat any criminal charge seriously.
 If you or someone you know is dealing with a criminal case, we at Brown & Stedman LLP, can help.
 Contact us today for a free consultation.